-Responsible for providing strategic leadership for the company by working with the Executive Management Team to establish long-range goals, strategies, plans and policies.
-The Vice President of Finance is responsible for directing the fiscal, human resources and information technology functions of the corporation in accordance with generally accepted accounting principles issued by the Financial Accounting Standards Board and other regulatory and advisory organizations and in accordance with financial management techniques and practices appropriate for not-for-profit organizations.
+Responsible for providing strategic leadership for the organization by working with the Executive Management Team to establish long-range goals, strategies, plans and policies.
+The Vice President of Finance is responsible for directing the fiscal, human resources and information technology functions in accordance with generally accepted accounting principles issued by the Financial Accounting Standards Board and other regulatory and advisory organizations and in accordance with financial management techniques and practices appropriate for not-for-profit organizations.
 The Vice President of Finance reports directly to the President / CEO.

 Duties and Responsibilities: